Lostsoul0589/spent/modules/module-1/readme.md

 Let's get started building our expenses mobile app - Spent!

 ##### 1. Run the starter code.
 To begin, open up the starter code in either Visual Studio or Xamarin Studio.
 Debug the application for either iOS, Android, or Universal Windows Platform (UWP).

 > Note that if you are using Visual Studio on Windows, you will need to have to be connected to a Mac to build and debug the iOS solution.
 If you are running Xamarin Studio on Mac, the Universal Windows Platform project cannot be built.

-When the app deploys to the simulator or emulator, you should see something similar to the following.
+When the app deploys to the simulator or emulator, you will see a single label that says "Welcome to Xamarin.Forms!".

-[Image of App]

 Let's investigate the key pieces of a Xamarin.Forms application.
 Expand the `Spent` project to see several empty folders and a few files.
 Traditional Xamarin apps allow us to share between 70-90% of code, but all user interface logic resides in the individual platform projects.
 For Xamarin.Forms apps, we can still share all the code we did in a traditional Xamarin app, as well as the user interface logic.
 All shared code is either written in a Shared Project or Portable Class Library (PCL).